comet-cc/GuaranTEE/README.md

 ```
 chmod +x /root/realm_create.sh && /root/realm_create.sh
 ```
-If you skipped our modifications (step 3), you can create a realm instant by:
+You can create a realm instant by:
 ```
-lkvm run --realm -c 2 -m 256 -k /realm/Image -d /realm/realm-fs.ext4 -p earlycon
+screen lkvm run --realm -c 1 -m 300 -k /realm/Image -d /realm/realm-fs.ext4 \
+--9p /root/mnt/shared_with_realm,sh -p earlycon  --irqchip=gicv3 --disable-sve
 ```

 ### 7 Inference
-Use “root” as both username and password to get into realm’s user space
+a) Use “root” as both username and password to get into realm’s user space
 ```
-chmod +x ./        && ./
+chmod +x /root/start.sh && /root/start.sh
 ```
-This code will execute binary.
-This binary look at signalling.txt in the shared folder with hypervisor for input data address.
+b) This code will execute binary file label_image.
+This binary look at signalling.txt in the shared folder with hypervisor for input (image) address.
+When new image address is written, the binary look at the input and feeds it into the model.
+The model itself is in tensorflow lite format (.tflite) which is stored in the realm file system.
-Ctrl + a + d to detach from realm
+c) To start to write new addresses into signalling.txt, you need to firstly detach form the realm by Ctrl + a + d.
+Execute the follwing commands in the normal world user:
 ```
 chmod +x /root/signalling.sh
 /root/signalling.sh